 2015 will be the last year that I will be considered a “non-fiscal” resident – as part of the path to citizenship (which involves my new visa) is paying taxes.
 If you aren’t married to a French person, and don’t pay taxes for five consecutive years, you aren’t on the path to citizenship.
 I still can’t say I “look forward” to paying taxes, but I do look forward to “being on the path.” 🙂

 * * *

-Early on in this blog’s life I wrote about opening a French bank account.
-It’s honestly something you’re going to need to do if you plan to stay here for longer than 6 months.
+Early on in this blog’s life I talked about getting a French bank account It’s honestly something you’re going to need to do if you plan to stay here for longer than 6 months.
 However, again pursuant to your visa status, you really only want wire transfers coming in from yourself, not from employers – even if those employers are outside France – this will just cause questions at the Prefecture should they look closely at your bank accounts when you come for your appointment.

 Wire transfers are “old-fashioned” in our modern age and carry old-fashioned fees.
 The originating bank charges the sender (i.e. YOU sending to yourself), the receiving bank charges the receiver (again, YOU), and then there are currency exchange fees.
 However, this system is in the midst of being disrupted by a company started by the guys who built Skype and bankrolled by the likes of Sir Richard Branson.
 It’s called Transferwise.
 If you click this link your first transfer is free so you can try it for yourself with no risk.
 To learn more about how they do this, and circumvent the wire transfer system, watch this funny video.